What Do the Numbers Mean?

 Open Sudoku is an open-source game.
 This means anybody can look at the game’s source code and make their version or “fork” as software developers say.
 Open-source software tends to be completely free.

 Free as in it costs you zero money and free as in anybody can make their own version and distribute it.

-Normally open source apps are going to be free of annoyances and in app purchases.
+Normally open source apps are going to be free of annoyances and in-app purchases.
 I 100% support open-source software, and I use it whenever I can.
-My desktop computer is currently running Manjaro Linux.
+My desktop computer is currently running Ubuntu.